How Grey's Anatomy and More Medical Shows Are Helping Healthcare Workers Amid Coronavirus Pandemic | TV Guide

-Production on the majority of television and movie projects has been shut down over the past week due to concerns over the spread of the coronavirus.
+Many productions across the TV and film landscape have been shut down in an effort to flatten the curve of novel coronavirus contractions.
 For a lot of television shows, that leaves uncertainty of how their seasons will end and what happens next — but they are still finding ways to help in the crisis even if production has halted.
+As the number of confirmed cases in the United States, and worldwide, continue to grow, hospitals are stretched thin when it comes to every day supplies they need to treat people.

 Several shows, predominantly medical dramas, have started donating medical supplies and garments they've used as props and costumes to hospitals that are in desperate need of extra masks, gloves, and other things as they stand on the front lines of stopping the pandemic.
 Here's a list of shows that are making donations to the cause.